Candaba: Demographics

-In the 2020 census, the population of Candaba, Pampanga, was 119,497 people, with a density of sigfig 119,497/176.40.
+In the 2024 census, the population of Candaba was 124,019 people, with a density of sigfig 124,019/176.40.

 Religion

-Roman Catholic 60%, Members Church of God International 3.5%, Iglesia ni Cristo 5%, Evangelicals 29%, others (includes Islam, Buddhism and other religions) 1.5%.
+Roman Catholic 55%, Members Church of God International 2.5%, Iglesia ni Cristo 5%, Evangelicals 35%, others (includes Islam, Buddhism and other religions) 1.5%.

 The San Andres Apostol Parish serves as one of the Roman Catholic parish churches inside the municipality.
 Founded way back 1575, this parish is the oldest parish of the town that houses the town's patron, San Andres Apostol otherwise known as Apung Dalis, who celebrates his feast day during the 30th of November, every year.